“Christ Embracing St. Bernard of Clairvaux” by Francisco Ribalta

 Bernard was born to a noble family in 1090 on the outskirts of Dijon in Burgundy.
 According to legend, his mother had a dream during her pregnancy that a white puppy was barking in her womb.
 This was interpreted to mean that she would give birth to God’s watchdog.
 The white dog became one of Bernard’s attributes, a symbol used in images of the saint.

-Bernard and a white dog, both with icy blue eyes, appear together in this striking contemporary portrait by Rowan Lewgalon.
+Bernard and a white dog, both with icy blue eyes, appear together in a striking contemporary portrait by Rowan Lewgalon.
 She is a spiritual artist based in Germany and a cleric in the Old Catholic Apostolic Church.

 When Bernard was 19, his mother died and he decided to join a small new community that had just started in the area.
 They were called the Cistercians, and their aim was to reform monasticism with a return to the more austere rules of St. Benedict.
 Within three years Bernard was sent to found a monastery nearby in a place whose name has become part of his own: Clairvaux.